Looking for an easy upcycle cabinet door project? Here’s how you can DIY a beautiful sign from your old kitchen cabinet doors.

 I stuck the words down with stencil spray.
-This keeps them in place long enough to paint, but are still easily removable.
+This is a great idea to keep them in place long enough to paint, but are still easily removable.

-The key to the paint not bleeding out of the stencil is having very little paint on the sponge.
+The key to the paint not bleeding out of the stencil is having a very little bit of paint on the sponge.
 So, I dab off the excess onto a plastic lid until there’s barely any left.
 I painted the words using a sponge dabber and the grey/white paint, Oyster.

 For a better look at Oyster, it was the main colour of this chest of drawers makeover.

 To add some colour, I chose this transfer called Sunflowers.
 Which comes as four sheets of different sunflowers.

 I laid them all out to choose which ones would suit the space the best.
 It’s a bit like a jigsaw trying to see what the best combination is.

 In the end, I chose two multi-sunflower pieces for both sides.
 This put them to good use and filled out the space nicely.